Grishagrishaa/calculator/README.md

-# Calculator | Simple Java application made as freelance project
+# Calculator | Simple Java application made as a freelance project

 ## How to run
 1. Build project: $ mvn clean install